 Rich father, poor father

-I learned most of the economy from two people: my father, who was a highly educated, high-ranking government employee, and my best friend's father, who left school after 8th grade and became a self-made millionaire.
-My real father had financial problems all his life and when he died, he left little behind his many years of hard work.
+I learned most things about economics from two people: my father, who was a very educated, high-level government employee, and my best friend's father, who left school after 8th grade and became a self-made millionaire.
+My real father had financial problems all his life and when he died he left little behind after many years of hard work.
 My best friend's father, on the other hand, became one of the richest men in Hawaii.
 I called these two men my "poor father" and my "rich father".
-I loved and admired my real father very much and vowed to myself that I would help as many people as possible to avoid the pitiful humiliations and failures that had lined his path.
+I loved and admired my real father dearly, and I swore to myself that I would help as many people as possible avoid the painful humiliations and failures that had lined his path.

 After I left home, I gained a lot of different experiences.
 I served in the Navy as a helicopter pilot in Vietnam.
 I got a job at Xerox, where I started as her worst salesperson and left years later as her best salesperson.
-After leaving Xerox, I built several international multi-million dollarCompany and finally retired at the age of 47 to pursue my passion - to teach others how to build up a fortune and live the life you want instead of being satisfied with mediocrity and resignedly resigned.
+After leaving Xerox, I built several international multi-million dollarCompany and was finally able to retire at the age of 47 to pursue my passion - teaching others how to build a fortune and lead the life you want instead of settling for mediocrity and resigning yourself with discontent.